Nisanth2003/LearnMernThinkBoard/README.md

 ### ❓ Why use a web framework?

-- Saves time
+- Saves development time
 - Makes code clean and organized
-- Handles common tasks (routing, error handling, etc.)
+- Handles common tasks (routing, error handling, middleware, etc.)

 ---

 ## 🟣 N — Node.js
-(Also known as a JavaScript runtime)

-- Allows you to run JavaScript on the server.
+- A JavaScript runtime that allows you to run JavaScript on the server.
 - Normally, JavaScript runs on the client side (browser).
-- Node.js helps run JavaScript on the backend (server).
+- Node.js enables JavaScript execution on the backend (server).

 ---

 ## 🔵 R — React.js

-- Our frontend library used to build user interfaces.
+- A frontend library used to build interactive user interfaces.

+---

+## 🔄 How the Flow Works
+Frontend Backend Database
+React → Node.js + Express → MongoDB

+text

 ---